 Knife templates are designs that you make or want to make that aren’t simply sketched freehand onto the steel.
 A lot of bladesmiths have been heard to say that the steel “spoke to them” when forging a knife…. and that’s well and good, but patterns are very handy in getting a set design off of a piece of paper and tracing it onto a bar of steel.

 Good knife design is something that evolves over time and your knife designs will evolve as you gain experience and knowledge.
 Knife templates are the simplest and easiest way to get into knife design and a lot of concepts can be learned by looking and what other people do well or not so well.
 I myself have been through a number of templates before finally transferring those knife designs to CAD and having the blanks laser cut.
-One of the biggest mistakes I made initially was designing a knife on the computer and having it laser cut without printing it nor testing it with wood.
+One of the biggest mistakes I made initially was designing a knife on the computer and having it laser cut without printing it or testing it with wood.
 The blades were wrong in every way and are still lurking in a dark corner of my workshop.

 If you look up “knife templates” on Google, you’ll be flooded with hundreds of images.
 Often you can look up the type of knife you want (Bowie Knife Templates, etc), and if you’re lucky you’ll find the one you want and you can simply print it off and stick it onto your bar stock.
-If not, at least you will have an idea taking shape and reach for the paper, pencil, rule, and french curves.
+If not, at least you will have an idea taking shape and reaching for the paper, pencil, rule, and French curves.
 Read Best CAD software for knifemakers.